 \subsection{Algorithm for American put option pricing under BSM}

 Our algorithm for the American put option under BSM is similar to our algorithm for the American call option under BOPM as described in Section \ref{ssec:ACO-BOPM}.

 Observe that we will have to perform a nonlinear stencil computation based on the update equation (\ref{bsmG}).
 For $T$ time steps we use a $T \times 2T$ space-time grid with the time dimension being $T$ and spatial dimension $2T$.
-According to Equation (\ref{bsmG}), we compute a cell $v_k^{n+1}$ of that grid, where the superscript $n + 1$ represents the time coordinate and the subscript $k$ the spatial coordinate, from cells $v_{k - 1}^{n}$, $v_{k}^{n}$, and $v_{k + 1}^{n}$ using a 3-point stencil provided $k > \frac{\tilde{L}((n+1)\Delta \tau)}{\Delta s}$.
+According to Equation (\ref{bsmG}), we compute a cell $v_k^{n+1}$ of that grid, where $n + 1$ represents the time coordinate and $k$ the spatial coordinate, from cells $v_{k - 1}^{n}$, $v_{k}^{n}$, and $v_{k + 1}^{n}$ using a 3-point stencil provided $k > \frac{\tilde{L}((n+1)\Delta \tau)}{\Delta s}$.
 Otherwise, we set it to $1 - e^{k \Delta s}$.
 In the first case, cell $v_k^{n + 1}$ will be in the red zone, and in the second case it will be in the green zone.
 As explained in Section \ref{ssec:BSM-boundary}, the entire boundary between these two zones in not known ahead of time, but it moves by at most one cell toward the green region with every time step.
 The goal of the algorithm is to compute the value of the central cell of the spatial dimension at time step $T$ (e.g., apex $x$ of the isosceles triangle $abx$ in Figure \ref{img:BSMoption}).